ShipSoft/FairShip/README.md

 ## Contact and communication

-If you have questions or problems, please feel free to contact @olantwin or the
+If you have questions or problems, please feel free to contact the
 @SND-LHC/core-developers.
 For troubleshooting and development, we plan to discuss on [Mattermost](https://mattermost.web.cern.ch/sndlhc/channels/software).

 The [snd-software](mailto:snd-software@cern.ch) mailing list can be used to discuss the software and report issues.
 Important annoucements will be made there.